Canada and Pacific Northwest

 Revelstoke looks like a good spot for a rest and breakfast.
 Nice-looking historic downtown.
 I found a coffee shop, and asked about breakfast.
 The friendly lass served me coffee, but pointed me across the street to get a breakfast panini.
 I did so, and enjoyed it sitting in the very comfortable morning air, enjoying the beautiful British Columbia scenery all around me.

 Headed out of town, and south on the lightly-traveled Hwy 23 towards the Galena/Shelter Bay ferry.
 Remember the locals?
 I followed along… As I neared the ferry landing, a long line of cars started shooting north.
 Good sign, since I was only 2 KM away from the lading.
 The ferry would be there.
 Long line… hopefully I’ll get on.
 I get waved on, and one car/trailer behind me is the last.
 Nice trip across the Columbia River.

-Other side, once we get past the trucks that got off of the ferry first, the pace quickens.
+On the other side of the river, once we get past the trucks that got off of the ferry first, the pace quickens.
 Remember the locals?
 I’m just taking their queues.
 Hwy 23 south of the ferry is full of high-speed sweepers on good pavement.
 Feels good.
 The water below keeps coming back as the trees thin a bit on the shore.

 I picked up Hwy 6 at Nakusp.
 More sweepers, and then the turns tighten.
 I came across one section of road that was so fun, i did it twice.
 Video here…